 Bed rest: When is it necessary?
-Dr. Greves discusses the pros and cons of being on bed rest.

 There are many recommendations for pregnant women that have little scientific evidence to support them.
 For example, eating dry saltine crackers followed by a sip of water to prevent and treat morning sickness.
 Or playing classical music to soothe the unborn baby.
 Or not lifting one’s hands over their head to prevent umbilical cord entanglement.
 These are unproven recommendations, but have little risk and are inexpensive, so many pregnant women will embrace them during their 40 weeks of pregnancy.